peterchijioke/storyApp/README.md

-# storyApp
+# A Experience management application

- This app is a fullstack app that allow users to write about them selves and allow other to read what they have writes about them selves.
-It was developed usin
+This app is story app, an experience management application that allow user to write about an encounter or experience; On posting it to the board, other users can read through it.

-With the following technologies: NodeJs, Express, Bootstrap and MongoDB.
+## Tech Stack

+**Client:**  Bootstrap, Handlebar

+**Server:** Node, Express, MongoDB